 Wrong.
-There’s more than meets the eye to this growing sector.
+There’s more than meets the eye in this growing sector.

 Traditional usage of digital signage in transportation

-Typically in the transportation vertical, DS means arrivals, departures and scheduling.
+Typically in the transportation vertical, digital signage means arrivals, departures and schedules.
 Oh yes, and with a little bit of wayfinding thrown in.
 This is because at first, the main aim of DS here is functional.
-In short, to replace analogue signage with its digital counterpart.
+In short, to replace analog signage with its digital counterpart.

 Beyond the basics

 Seeing what DS is doing for the retail and other vertical sectors on that score, transport businesses thankfully are open to listening to DS-based proposals which go beyond the basics.
 Such as outdoor and on-board creative advertising.

 The possibilities offered by stunning video walls, sleek ultra-thin screens and the integration of 3D, VR and AR technologies have already infiltrated many modes of transport.
 Futuristic airports and train stations are expanding the use of DS.

 We realize that you might be looking for some inspiration to sell your ideas to clients.
 So what are some great (and innovative) ways to take advantage of digital signage in transportation?
 Apart from the usual live schedule screens, self-check-in kiosks and wayfinding digital signage of course.
 Try these:

 1. On-board or in-transit communication